MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L02_Create_entities.md

 6. Enter **Knowledge Assessment** for **Display Name**.
 Enter **Title** for **Display Name** in the Primary Column section.

-8. Click **Create**.
+8. Click **Save**.
 It may take a few minutes for your table to be created.

 9. With the **Columns** tab selected, click **+Add column**.